Eva088/SQL/README.md

 # SQL
-A collection of my sample SQL Files
+A collection of my sample SQL Files.